RATIO AND PROPORTION

 "Three times."
 "The third part."
 "Two thirds."
 Those are names of ratios.
 One number is a multiple of the other (so many times it), a part of it, or parts of it.

-As we pointed out in the Lesson on parts, the names of ratios do not refer to proper fractions.
+As we pointed out in the Lesson on parts, the names of ratios are prior to the names of the proper fractions.

 Example 4.
 What ratio has 12 to 6?